UC-Davis-molecular-computing/scadnano/README.md

 ## Assigning DNA
 Right-clicking on a strand allows one to assign a DNA sequence to a strand (or remove it if assigned).

+There are two options for assigning DNA sequences to a strand, both available via the right-click context menu on a strand:
+*assign DNA* and *assign DNA complement from bound strands*.
+The first option requires you to specify a DNA sequence.
+The second infers the DNA sequence from the complement of other DNA sequences already present in the design.

+*assign DNA*:
 By default any strands bound to the assigned strand will have their sequences assigned to be the complement of the relevant region.
-Disabling this allows one to create intentional mismatches.
+Disabling this allows one to create intentional mismatches, for instance.

 It is possible to assign DNA to a strand that already has DNA assigned to it.
 It will replace the previous DNA sequence.
 However, be careful in automatically assigning DNA complements to strands bound to this one.